 Commercial Auto Insurance

-Are you a mobile pet groomer?
+Are you a mobile pet groomer performing services on other property?
 Or do you transport animals to and from your business?
 If so, you might want to include commercial auto insurance in your pet groomer insurance package.
 You want to make sure that your employees and the animals in your care are well-protected.

 Workers' Compensation Insurance

-Most states require that you carry workers' compensation insurance in case an employee gets injured on the job.
+Most states require that you carry workers' compensation insurance once you hire any employee.
+Workers' compensation coverage protects your employees if they get injured on the job.
 Groomers face pets with sharp claws and fangs who may object to soapy water, right?
-You use plenty of sharp pieces of equipment with which they can accidentally jab themselves.
+You use plenty of sharp pieces of equipment with which an employee can accidentally jab themselves.
 If they get injured, they should have the medical coverage necessary to pay for a speedy recovery.
-Workers' compensation will often cover a portion of their lost wages as well as medical expenses.
+Workers' comp will often cover a portion of their lost wages as well as medical expenses until they can return to work.

 If your business suffers a loss of an animal, your mobile grooming vehicle is damaged, or a customer is injured—you want to make sure you protect your business.
-Insurance for pet groomers can depend on numerous variables, including:
+The cost of pet groomer insurance coverage can depend on numerous variables, including:

 - The types of animals that you work with